Skip to main content

 An Arbitration Agreement is appropriate whenever two commercial parties have an existing dispute that they wish to resolve privately, efficiently, and with finality, without resorting to costly and time-consuming court proceedings.
 The most common situations in which a standalone arbitration agreement (as opposed to a pre-dispute arbitration clause in a contract) is used include: disputes arising from construction or engineering contracts; commercial disagreements between business partners; financial or investment disputes; intellectual property licensing disputes; and any situation where the parties have an existing contractual relationship but no agreed dispute resolution mechanism.

 Arbitration is particularly suitable for disputes where confidentiality is important — for example, where the dispute involves commercially sensitive financial information, trade secrets, or proprietary technology.
 Unlike court proceedings, which are generally public, arbitration is private.
-With an express confidentiality clause (as included in this template), the parties can ensure that the existence and content of the arbitration remains completely confidential.
+With an express confidentiality clause (as included in this template), the parties can confirm that the existence and content of the arbitration remains completely confidential.

 Arbitration is also the preferred method of dispute resolution for international commercial disputes, because an arbitral award is enforceable in over 170 countries under the New York Convention, whereas a foreign court judgment may not be enforceable at all in certain jurisdictions.
 For cross-border disputes with a UK connection, choosing England and Wales as the seat provides the benefit of the sophisticated English arbitration framework and the neutral, expert jurisdiction of the English courts as supervisor.